bijujoseph/lesson1/README.md

 ### Task 4 - Demonstrate that you can invoke a webservice from Angular or React

-Create a small input form to exercise the GitHub REST service and return the list of repositories a user.
+Create a small input form to exercise the GitHub REST service that returns the list of repositories of a user.
 After submission, iterate over the results and display the repository names.

 API console/demo: